24 Hours Hotline: +86 137-3541-1378

 The application process for the 240-hour visa-free transit is simple and does not require advance submission of materials; it is completed entirely upon entry at the port of inspection:

-1. Document submission
+1. Document Submission

 When passing through border control at Hangzhou Xiaoshan International Airport (or other eligible ports in Zhejiang Province), travelers need to present two core documents: a valid passport that meets the validity requirement, and a confirmed connecting ticket within 240 hours.

-2. Form filling
+2. Form Filling

 Fill in the Temporary Entry Form for Foreigners truthfully under the guidance of border control staff.
 The form requires basic personal information (name, passport number, nationality, etc.), entry and exit port information, connecting ticket details, and temporary accommodation address in Zhejiang Province.

-3. Review and approval
+3. Review and Approval

 d.
-Restrictions and Forbidden Scenarios
+Forbidden Scenarios

 The application for 240-hour visa-free transit will be rejected in the following situations: